statamic/docs/content/collections/extending-docs/bard.md

 });
 ```

-The callback will provide you with the existing extension instance, so if you are doing simple tweaks to an extension (e.g. adding a new input rule) you can simply extend the existing instance.
+The callback will provide you with the existing extension instance, so if you are doing simple tweaks to an extension (e.g. customizing an input rule) you can simply extend the existing instance.
 Then you don't need to author an entire extension:

 ```js
 const { nodeInputRule } = Statamic.$bard.tiptap.core;